 Bob Craypoe (also known as R. L. Crepeau) is a musician, writer, webmaster, 3D artist, and creator of the Punksters comic strip series.

 It’s not about me thinking that I am so much better than anyone else.
-It’s more like I try to do what I can to make myself sound as good as possible when I play out live and I have a hard time understanding as to why others don’t.
+It’s more like I try to do what I can to make myself sound as good as possible when I play out live, and I have a hard time understanding as to why others don’t.
 Okay, maybe some people try to mix things well and yet fail.
-Maybe it’s not so much as to how hard they try but maybe it’s more like how they try.
+Maybe it’s not so much as to how hard they try, maybe it’s more like how they try.

 It’s my belief that most of the work in developing a good live sound is actually not done at the venues you are playing but in the preparation you do when practicing.
 That’s where I really do most of my work when trying to develop a good quality live sound.
 I have some tips, though, that I think others may use to help develop a better quality live sound.
 So let’s get down to it.